LawrenceZheng5/lawrencezheng5.github.io/essays/final-project-idea.md

 - New users goes to landing page, logs in
 - Options start the game, leaderboards, user submission page
 - Users sees images of places around campus, and places a marker on map
-- User receives a score for the distance
+- User receives a score for the distance until round is over
 - Admin logs in, views admin dashboard, approve or remove images